bmamlin/openmrs-contrib-metrics/README.md

 On a machine with 8 GB of memory and 4 CPUs, it takes about 10 minutes to before all data are visible within Kibana.

+**NOTE**: When the stack is first built in a debian environment, you may see a warning message like "debconf: delaying package configuration, since apt-utils is not installed" (e.g., when the postgres image is being initially built).
+This warning can safely be ignored.

 **TIP**: when browsing visualizations, be sure to set your date filter to something like "Last 10 years" to ensure you are seeing all data.
 The default may be set to "15 minutes", in which case you won't see any data.